Digitally-Enabled, Evidence-Based Teaching Practice: Instructional Transparency

 Using LMS Platforms and Discipline-Specific Digital Tools that Have Peer Assessment Features

-Maria Tackett, a professor of statistical science, employs peer assessment as a part of her overall statistics course structure the utilizes a self-created website and a GitHub repo.
+Maria Tackett, a professor of statistical science, employs peer assessment as a part of her overall statistics course structure the utilizes a self-created website and a GitHub repository.
 As a part of students’ main team project, they review other team’s projects and leave feedback directly within GitHub.
 Dr. Tackett uses GitHub and RStudio so that…